kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/11 - Chaos theory, predicting the unpredictable/Parameters.md

-The adjustable settings or states of a system that control how it behaves; small cha
+The adjustable settings or states of a system that control how it behaves; for example, [qwen3 0.6b]